Addiction Treatment

 According to this report, in Bergen County, 1,237 residents were admitted for alcohol addiction, 1,257 for heroin addiction, 884 for intravenous drug use, 220 for other opiates, 176 for cocaine, and 360 for marijuana, 162 for different drug addictions.

-List of NA Meetings, AA Meetings and Government Helplines
+NA Meetings, AA Meetings & Government Helplines in Bergen County, NJ

 Narcotics Anonymous (NA); is a global, community-based organization with a multilingual and multi-cultural membership.
 Currently, NA members hold up to 76,000 meetings weekly in 143 countries.
 Once you join NA, you will get assistance following a 12-step program and regular group meeting attendance to help you recover from the effects of addiction.